Venice Masks is a work of art with a story. That is why I will tell you everything about the origins of traditional masks.

-Did you know that Venetian masks are also widely used in the UK and the USA, and all western countries?
+Did you know that Venice masks are also widely used in the UK, USA, and all western countries?
 Often during events or as a work of art on the wall.

 No worries.
 You can buy a traditional mask via my friend's website.
 You don't have to go to Venice to understand its history.

-For sales, lectures and to make the masks yourself, you can contact Olga Dol.
+For sales, lectures, and making the masks yourself, you can contact Olga Dol.
 Buy her book, Venice and its Masks

 There is nothing better than to read about the own "Venice experiences" of this writer and artist.